jhdis/arbitrade/README.md

 Once found, the **total contents of the wallet will be used**.
 Choice of starting balance will be added in the future.

 ## TO DO
-- Implement trading
+- Fill or kill trading
-- Fill or kill
+- Cancel open orders when program is terminated

 ## Acknowledgments
 This is built using a python wrapper for Bittrex's API found [here](https://github.com/ericsomdahl/python-bittrex).